 You’ve probably read the label “paraben-free” at some point while you were shopping for makeup, skincare or hair products.
 But what are these parabens and why are they so bad for our skin?

 Parabens are a type of preservative that can be found in many conventional products such as makeup, perfume, shampoos, spray tan products and moisturizers.
 Their main function is to prolong the shelf life of these products.
-They do so by preventing mold and bacteria to enter the packaging.
+They do so by preventing mold and bacteria from entering the packaging.

 The most common parabens are butylparaben, methylparaben, and propylparaben.